SimY4/SimY4/content/posts/002-monads-explained.md

   }.toString
 ```

-And what's are effectful functions then?
+And what are the examples of effectful functions then?
 We can call any function in the form of `A => F[B]` where `F` is a container that encodes the possibility of the function to perform some sort of effectful action
 (i.e. return abnormally by throwing an exception, produce some output, etc).
-Keep in mind that having an effect as a return type doesn't give us the right to break referential transparency
+Keep in mind that having an effect as a return type doesn't necessarily guarantee referential transparency
-(for example `scala.concurrent.Future` look like a suitable type, it's by design not referentially transparent therefore can't be used to represent pure FP effects).
+(for example `scala.concurrent.Future` look like a suitable effect type but it's by design not referentially transparent therefore can't be used to represent pure FP effects).
 Some examples of standard effects and effectful functions are:

 ```scala